Political Warfare and Counterterrorism Analyst

-Catrina Doxsee is a PhD student in the security studies program at Princeton University and a fellow (on leave) with the Center for Strategic and International Studies (CSIS) in Washington, DC.
-She primarily studies irregular warfare and international and domestic terrorism, and her most recent research has focused on West Africa, Russian private military companies (PMCs), far-right violent extremism, and Chinese political warfare.
+Catrina Doxsee is a PhD candidate in Security Studies at Princeton University, a fellow with the Liechtenstein Institute on Self-Determination (LISD) Africa Program, and a fellow (on leave) with the Center for Strategic and International Studies (CSIS) in Washington, DC.
+She primarily studies international order, irregular warfare, and international and domestic terrorism.
+Her recent research has included decolonization in East Africa, security in Francophone West Africa, Russian private military companies (PMCs), Chinese political warfare, and transnational far-right violent extremism.

 Catrina holds a BA with honors in history, with a concentration in military history, from the University of Chicago and an MA with honors in strategic studies and international economics from the Johns Hopkins University School of Advanced International Studies (SAIS).